wildfly-extras/wildfly-camel-examples/camel-cxf-jaxrs/README.md

 To run the example.

-1. Start the application server in standalone mode `${JBOSS_HOME}/bin/standalone.sh -c standalone-full.xml`
+1. Start the application server in standalone mode:

+    For Linux:

+    ${JBOSS_HOME}/bin/standalone.sh -c standalone-full.xml

+    For Windows:

+    %JBOSS_HOME%\bin\standalone.bat -c standalone-full.xml

 2. Build and deploy the project `mvn install -Pdeploy`

 3. Browse to http://localhost:8080/example-camel-cxf-jaxrs/

 You should see a page titled 'Send A Greeting'.
 This UI enables us to interact with the test 'greeting' REST service which will have also been started.

 There is a single service operation named 'greet' which takes a String parameter called 'name'.
 Invoking the service will return a response as a simple String greeting message.

 Testing Camel CXF JAX-RS
 ------------------------